oaeproject/Hilary/README.md

 ##### pdf2htmlEX (only if preview processor is desired)

-Download and install [pdf2htmlEX](https://github.com/coolwanglu/pdf2htmlEX).
+Download and install [pdf2htmlEX](https://github.com/coolwanglu/pdf2htmlEX) **0.11 or later**.
 This dependency takes care of converting a pdf file to a set of HTML files.
-You will need at least version 0.9 .

 On Ubuntu this can be installed by running:
 ```
 sudo add-apt-repository ppa:coolwanglu/pdf2htmlex